 Basic Dental Care - Home Treatment

 You may want to try electric cleaning devices (interdental cleaning devices or interdental brushes) that are made to clean between your teeth.
-They can be as effective as using
+They can be as effective as using dental floss.

-should stop as your gums become healthier and tighter next to your teeth.
+If your gums bleed when you floss, the bleeding should stop as your gums become healthier and tighter next to your teeth.

 Eat a mouth-healthy diet

 - Eat a balanced diet that includes whole grains, vegetables, and fruits and is low in saturated fat and sodium.
 Good nutrition is vital to maintaining healthy gums and avoiding tooth decay.

 - Mozzarella and other cheeses, peanuts, yogurt, milk, and sugar-free chewing gum (especially gum that contains xylitol) are good for your teeth.
 They help clear your mouth of harmful sugars and protect against plaque.
 These make great after-meal snacks.